wasmerio/wasmer-js/packages/wasm-terminal/README.md

 This project is built using [Xterm.js](https://github.com/xtermjs/xterm.js/), and [Comlink](https://github.com/GoogleChromeLabs/comlink) 🙏

-- Runs WASI Wasm modules using [@wasmer/wasi](../wasi) and [@wasmer/wasmfs](../wasmfs). 🏃
+- Runs WASI Wasm modules using [@wasmer/wasi](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasi) and [@wasmer/wasmfs](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasmfs). 🏃

-- Uses [wasm_transformer](../../crates/wasm_transformer) to transform Wasm binaries _on the fly_ to run in the browser! ♻️
+- Uses [wasm_transformer](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasm_transformer) to transform Wasm binaries _on the fly_ to run in the browser! ♻️

-- Provides a terminal-like experience, with stuff like autocomplete, hotkeys, pipes, and more! 👩‍💻
+- Provides a terminal-like experience, with stuff slike autocomplete, hotkeys, pipes, and more! 👩‍💻

 - Uses [WAPM](https://wapm.io/) to fetch packages, if they are not already downloaded! 📦